yabellini/docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 1. Collect workshop attendance
 1. Send attendance and any other feedback to The Carpentries Workshop Administration Team
-1. Pay the workshop fee (only for centrally organised workshops)
+1. Pay the workshop fee (only for Centrally-Organised workshops)
 1. Reimburse the instructors

 #### Billing Guidelines